User37som/libbitcoin/bx-fetch-height.md

 SERVER-URL           The URL of the Libbitcoin server to use.
 If not
                      specified the URL is obtained from configuration settings or defaults.
+PUBLIC-KEY           The public key of the Libbitcoin server.
+If not
+                     specified the key is obtained from configuration settings or defaults.
 ```
 This command supports [configuration settings](Configuration-Settings).